pauleve/donodo/README.md

 The command will create a new record with the title being by default `Docker image {image_name}`.
 If such a record already exists, it will create a new version of it with the tag of the Docker image.
 Thus if you push several tags of the same image name, only a single record will be created, with different versions.

+The Docker image is exported using the `docker save` command and compressed in a local temporary file.
+The file is then uploaded to the Zenodo record as `image.tar.gz`.

-Once the draft record has been created, the command will display the link to the draft and ask whether to publish.
-You can manually modify the record from the webpage if necessary before answering the question.
+Once the draft record has been created, the command will display the link to the draft and ask whether to publish it.
+You can modify the record from the webpage if necessary before answering the question.
-The option `--auto-publish` skips this question and prompty publishes the image.
+The option `--auto-publish` skips this question and promptly publishes the image.

 Once published, the command will display its DOI link.